 The Chest Pain Center isn't a building or even a department.
-It's an accreditation awarded to a handful of U.S. hospitals by the Society of Chest Pain Centers.
+It's an accreditation awarded to a handful of U.S. hospitals by the Society of Cardiovascular Patient Care.
 This accreditation means that Glendale Adventist has met the society's strict requirements for everything from treatment facility design to specialized training of emergency personnel to timely diagnosis and treatment, including angioplasty.

 Glendale Adventist has been awarded Cycle III Chest Pain Center accreditation---the highest accreditation possible for the treatment of chest pain.

 Know the Warning Signs